angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 ### Meddling Mage

 Meddling Mage is a tricky card.
-It isn't included in the Permanent-based Hate section because the card they name will substantially effect how you play differently to beat it.
+It isn't included in the Permanent-based Hate section because the card they name will substantially affect how you play differently to beat it.
 Obviously, if they name Doomsday, you need to remove it or win through other means.
 If they name Tendrils of Agony or Thassa's Oracle, you can win with the other without much trouble.
 A card like Dark Ritual is not